The Staggering Costs of Overpouring

 Why Focus on Business Impacts First?

-Why begin with the negative impact of overpouring on businesses versus the adverse impact it has on community safety or how it increases calls for service?
+Why begin with the negative impact of overpouring on businesses versus the adverse impact it has on community safety, or how it increases calls for service?

 By understanding how eliminating overpouring tremendously benefits businesses, we appreciate how likely businesses are to embrace the profitable pouring practice shared in the Best Practices for Nightlife Establishments booklet.